vcarl/blog/src/pages/bitcoin-and-eth-future.md

 large changes needed to make it competitive with more modern blockchain technologies.

-Ethereum’s problems are perhaps more fundamental and possibly harder to fix.
+Ethereum’s problems are perhaps more fundamental and might be harder to fix.
 The premise of the technology is that anyone can write code for a global computer, but I struggle to see use cases that aren’t better served by a centralized system.
 This has borne out in the projects that